Acer leucoderme

-Acer leucoderme (English: chalk maple; also whitebark maple, pale-bark maple and sugar maple) is a deciduous tree native to the southeastern United States from North Carolina south to northwest Florida and west to eastern Texas.
+Acer leucoderme, the chalk maple, whitebark maple, or pale-bark maple) is a deciduous tree native to the southeastern United States from North Carolina south to northwest Florida and west to eastern Texas.
 It lives in the understory in moist, rocky soils on river banks, ravines, woods, and cliffs.
 Although generally an uncommon tree, it is most often found in the inner coastal plain and Piedmont regions of Georgia.

 Description

 Chalk maple is a small tree, reaching 8–9 m in height and develops a round form with slender branches, and often with multiple trunks.
 The name "chalk maple" (in addition to the Latin name, meaning "white skin") comes from the attractive smooth and thin chalky white or light gray bark on mature trees.
 The bark becomes ridged and blackish at the base as it ages.
 The leaves are opposite and simple, 5–9 cm long and broad, often drooping at the tip.
 They have 5 or 3 long-pointed lobes with wavy or coarsely toothed edges.
 They are dark green and hairless above, with a yellow-green and softly pubescent underside.
 In autumn, the leaves turn from a brilliant yellow to orange to deep red.
 The fruit is a paired brown samara, 2-2.5 cm long, maturing in autumn.

 Acer leucoderme is often confused with Acer floridanum (Florida maple), but there are several differences.
 A. leucoderme is smaller in size but has larger leaves than Florida maple.
 The leaves of A. leucoderme are yellow-green underneath rather than the whitish underside of Florida maple.
 The lobes on the leaves of Florida maple are squarer and blunter than those of A. leucoderme.